 I’ve had a number of different jobs and internship experiences in my fairly-short lifetime – some I’ve thoroughly enjoyed, some not so much.
-And it got me thinking: in every working situation, there are valuable things that you can get out of it.
+And it got me thinking: in every working situation, there are valuable things that you can get out of it (aside from the obvious perks like money and experience).
 So, whether you’re in your dream job or not, here are four wonderful things that every job can offer (even a sucky one) – which is great, by the way, as we spend so much of our time in the workplace…

 - A job is a chance to make more friends

 In most jobs, you work with other people, and hopefully, these people can become your friends!
 More people to hang out with, more people to connect with on social media… And even if your friendship doesn’t really surpass the office, these relationships are a chance to get to know someone – to share worldviews, to discuss common interests, and to complain about work together.
 So no matter what job you’re currently in, take it as an opportunity to make new friends – possibly even lifelong ones (or ones who can take you with them when they move onto bigger and better things).
 It’s so hard to meet people once you finish school, especially if you don’t play a team sport or attend a church, so work is a convenient way to make friends.

 - A job is a chance to grow your character